A new post about Henry Harrison Briscoe has been added at…

 Of her children, only Alfred did not reach adulthood, dying as an infant at The Rock (see a previous post).

 In 1901 at the age of 42, Elizabeth was also named (on the birth certificate) as the mother of Ethel Josephine Dorothy Agnes at Tooloora Bore, however it is understood the the baby’s mother was Elizabeth Caroline (mentioned as “present at the birth”).
 The baby was brought up as a little sister to Elizabeth’s other children and the truth remained a secret from many family members for many years.
-In 1905, Ethel (known as Sister) also had an illegitimate daughter and a similar secrecy arrangements prevailed.
+In 1905, Emily (known as Sister) also had an illegitimate daughter and a similar secrecy arrangements prevailed.

 Emily’s baby was born in Sydney and may have been part of the reason the family had moved to Sydney.
 Henry had retired and in late 1905 the family lived at Waverley and then Belmore, but by 1908 they had settled on a 13 acre property, Beaconsfield, at Tower Street East Hills, near the Georges River and Bankstown some 25 kilometres south-west of central Sydney.